 Student Behavior and Conduct

-We expect all students to respect the school and its personnel.
+We expect all students to respect the school and personnel.
 We treat students with dignity and positive regard and expect them to respond accordingly.

 At times, it may be necessary to implement structured behavioral programs when serious behaviors continually occur.
 Parents will be contacted in this case and asked for input and consent for such a program.
-Although suspensions rarely occur at Parkland School, on occasion they may be necessary.
+Although suspensions and expulsions rarely occur at Parkland School, on occasion they may be necessary.

 Suspension and Expulsion Policy